aneojgurhem/ic2-crop-automation/README.md

 - Added configurable option to cleanup after complete (no longer a flag).
 - Added a built-in storage reset to prevent having to break the robot in order to run autoSpread or autoTier more than once.
 - Added an uninstall script.
-- Code is a LOT cleaner and more organized, just look at this README
+- Code is a LOT cleaner and more organized, just look at this README.
-- It is no longer the code's fault if any of the programs crash.
+- It is no longer the code's fault if any of the programs crash (probably).

 ![Giant Sword](media/Giant_Sword.png?)